+Click WMI to display the

-Click WMI (Windows Management Instrumentation) browser.
-This browser displays various Windows® management information.
-Click an item from the left panel to display on the right panel.
-Click the plus sign (+) before WMI Information to display the available information.
+WMI (Windows Management

+Instrumentation) browser.
+This

+browser displays various Windows®

+management information.
+Click an

+item from the left panel to display on

+the right panel.
+Click the plus sign (+)

+before WMI Information to display the

+available information.